 If you are feeling really indulgent you could drizzle your loaf with a little icing but personally I find it’s perfect as is with a mandatory cup of milky coffee for me or hot chocolate for the little ones who love this loaf too.

-If you are into the autumnal flavours and like baking with pumpkin try these Pumpkin & Cinnamon Muffins with Plum Jam or Nutty Pumpkin & Banana Bread with Chocolate Chips.
+If you are into the autumnal flavours and like baking with pumpkin try these Pumpkin & Cinnamon Muffins with Plum Jam or Pumpkin Banana Bread (Vegan).
 Alternatively, these Easy Healthier Pumpkin Pancakes would make another fantastic weekend breakfast!
 These Crunchy Pumpkin Cookies would make perfect weekend bake with your kids – get those cookie cutters ready!